-• A Victorian Landcare or environmental volunteer group / network that is community-based and have a focus on on-ground land and natural environment improvement work.
-This includes Landcare groups and networks, Friends of groups, Conservation Management Networks, Coastcare groups and Aboriginal groups and organisations working on Country.
+A Victorian Landcare or environmental volunteer group/network that is community-based and have a focus on on-ground land and natural environment improvement work.
+This includes Landcare groups and networks, Friends of groups, Conservation Management Networks, Coastcare groups, Committees of Management and Aboriginal groups and organisations working on Country.